sethbern/CSJava/_sources/Unit5-Writing-Methods/topic-5-2-method-parameters.rst

 Method Tracing
 ------------------

 A method can call other methods to help it do its job.
 See if you can trace through the code in the following examples to predict the output.
-If you have trouble, copy the code into the |visualizer|.

 |Exercise| **Check your understanding**